 AlphaFold Database: millions of new protein complex structures

-17 March — Google DeepMind announces the expansion of the AlphaFold Database (AFDB) with millions of new protein complex structures predicted by AI, in collaboration with EMBL-EBI (European Bioinformatics Institute), NVIDIA, and Seoul National University.
-The new structures cover, among others, WHO priority bacterial pathogens — the most dangerous and antibiotic-resistant bacteria.
-This expansion moves from individual proteins to protein complexes (interactions between several proteins), a qualitative leap for medical and pharmaceutical research.
+March 17 — Google DeepMind announces the expansion of the AlphaFold Database (AFDB) with millions of new AI-predicted protein complex structures, in collaboration with EMBL-EBI (European Bioinformatics Institute), NVIDIA, and Seoul National University.
+The new structures notably cover the WHO’s priority bacterial pathogens — the most dangerous and antibiotic-resistant bacteria.
+This expansion moves from the level of individual proteins to protein complexes (interactions between multiple proteins), a qualitative leap for medical and pharmaceutical research.

 🔗 Pushmeet Kohli announcement on X